-When the stream closes, the XSystem shall validate the canonical XSet data.
-If the canonical XSet data is invalid, then the XSet instance shall enter a corrupted state.
-The XSystem implementor must determine if a canonical XSet is valid.
-Note that an XSet instance in a corrupted state cannot be recovered, and all operations, except abandon, shall fail.
+When the XStream is closed, the XSystem shall validate the canonical XSet data.
+If the canonical XSet data is invalid, then XStream.close shall cause a fatal error, and the imported XSet instance shall enter a corrupted state.
+Note that an XSet instance in a corrupted state cannot be recovered, and all operations, except abandon, shall cause a fatal error.